stonybrook-lin539/main/source/main/02_ngrams_linguistics/01_scaling_ngrams.md

 This made the proof harder to read and much longer, and it also means that we had to rely on examples to explain what exactly is intended at each step of the proof.
 The next unit will present the same proof in mathematical notation, and while it may be initially harder for you, this format will be a lot easier for you once you have some experience.

+In fact, the mathematical notation will make it very easy to see the intuition that underlies the proof above.
+We are, effectively, exploiting a part-whole relation between $n$-grams of different length.
+Think of it as follows:
+Suppose we have a rule system that allows us to build balls, cubes, and pyramids from wood, metal, or plastic.
+We now get a new guidelines that says "don't build anything wooden".
+You can think of this as a unigram constraint against *wooden*.
+But since what we can build it limited to balls, cubes, and pyramids, we could just as well say "don't build any wooden balls, wooden cubes, or wooden pyramids".
+That is to say, we could replace the unigram with the collection of bigram constraints that an *wooden balls*, *wooden cubes*, and *wooden pyramids*.
+Either way, we will from here on out only be building balls, cubes, and pyramids that are metal or plastic.
+The strategy above does the very same thing, replacing each short $n$-gram with a collection of longer $n$-grams that cover all logically possible ways the short $n$-gram can be combined with other symbols.

+This idea might have gotten lost among the walls of text above, but the very succinct mathematical exposition in the next unit will make it crystal-clear.
 In fact, this is why it is so helpful to learn math.
 Many things are intuitive enough that they can be explained in plain English.
 But it is clumsy, imprecise, and takes longer.